The writing of PARIS NIGHT

 Why and how did you write this book?

-Roderick d'Entrac : Paris Night began life fifteen years ago on a chairlift in the French Alps in response to a request from my skiing companions of forty years.
+Roderick d'Entrac : Paris Night began on a ski holiday in the French Alps in response to a request from my skiing companions.

 Each time we spent a week together in the mountains they plied me with questions about France.
 They were fascinated, intrigued and even shocked by the answers.

 “For decades, France has rejected reforms.
 The economy is heading for the rocks and a strong smell of decadence is polluting the country's institutions.
-There will be a great awakening, but the longer the sleepwalking lasts, the greater the culture shock,” I said.
+There will be a great awakening or revolt, but the longer the sleepwalking lasts, the greater the culture shock,” I would say.

-Roderick d'Entrac: There was an abundance of material, but I hope of course that an 'Armageddon' attack along the lines I have imagined is not also acted out in fact.
-However, it is now known that failings and rivalries between the security services, along the lines I describe, were a factor in allowing the terrorists who killed the cartoonists at Charlie Hebdo to prepare and slip through the net.
-Some of the main themes are the flaws behind the success and 'savoir vivre' of the French, the warts behind the beauty.
-Corruption, conspiracies, sex and betrayal in high places.
+Roderick d'Entrac: There was an abundance of material.
+French scandals and convulsions are frequently in headlines around the world.
+I hope, of course, that an 'Armageddon' attack along the lines I have imagined is not also acted out in fact.
+However, it is now known that failings and rivalries between the security services, along the lines I describe, were a factor in allowing the terrorists who killed the cartoonists at Charlie Hebdo and then carried out massacres in Paris and Nice, to prepare and slip through the net.
+Some of the main themes are the flaws behind the success and 'savoir vivre' of the French, the warts behind the beauty: Corruption, conspiracies, sex and betrayal in high places.

-You began writing about a huge attack on the West, in Paris, even before the attacks against the Twin Towers and the Pentagon, and long before the two attacks in Paris which caused the French government to declare war on islamic terrorist movements.
-How did you see the danger which 15 years ago was considered a figment of extremists who saw a clash of civilisations?
+You began writing about a huge attack on the West, in Paris, even before the attacks against the Twin Towers and the Pentagon, and long before the two attacks in Paris which caused the French government to declare war on Islamic terrorist movements.
+How did you see the danger which 20 years ago was considered a figment of extremists who saw a clash of civilisations?

-Your novel seems highly topical today!
-One theme seems to have foreseen precisely the method used by the killers in Paris: the use of so-called sleeping cells of local people who plan carefully for an opportunity to attack.
+Your novel seems highly topical today and for years to come!
+One theme seems to have foreseen precisely the method used by the killers in Paris: the use of so-called “sleeping” cells of local people who plan carefully for an opportunity to attack.
 What gave you this idea?
+Your story lines foresaw the Russian annexation of Crimea and intervention in Ukraine, and the technique used by a bomber on an airline flight.

 You ask about sleeping cells of assassins.
 This method is as old as the hills, literally.
 The Soviet spy ring based on Burgess and McLean, which did huge damage to the West and resulted in the deaths of many western agents, was fundamentally a 'sleeper' operation.
 It is now known that the Soviet Union had established a network of so-called “spetznaz” sleeper cells in the west ready to assist any Soviet invasion.
 The West had prepared “stay-behind” resistance operations under the top-secret Gladio network.